wayneeseguin/graft/examples/load/README.md

 - Use `file` for scripts, certificates, templates

 ## Important Notes:
-- Loaded files are NOT evaluated for Spruce operators
+- Loaded files are NOT evaluated for Graft operators
 - Use relative paths from the main YAML file
 - Supports both YAML and JSON files